 - 1. The opinion of value for each property applies to land and improvements only.
 The value of trade fixtures, furnishings and other equipment has not been included with the value of the real estate. - 2.
 The Garza Central Appraisal District's staff has physically inspected all properties in the county.
 A specific re-evaluation of all commercial properties was completed in the 2016 appraisal year.
 Normally staff will re-inspect these properties at least once every three years.
 Complete interior inspections have not been done on a majority of the properties in the county. - 3.
-In 2018 Income Approach to Value was calculated and used on two hotels and two motels in the district.
-An additional motel had no reported income for 2018, and was appraised on land & improvements only.
+In 2020 Income Approach to Value was calculated and used on two motels and one hotel in the district.
+An additional motel had no reported income for 2020, and was appraised on land & improvements only.
+The local Bed & Breakfast was appraised on Income Approach for 2020.
+The mini-storages located in the City of Post were mailed Inccome & Expense Surveys in January.
+No surveys were returned to the appraisal district.